djgovani/Flipkart_Products_Analysis/README.md

 - It will display Brand, Product Name, Product Category Tree, Price, Discounted Price data in CLI table in descending  order of Brand.
 - It will display Brand, Product Name, Product Category Tree, Price, Discounted Price, Discount in % data in CLI table in ascending order of discount(in %) given in products.
 - It will display Brand, Product Name, Product Category Tree, Price, Discounted Price, Discount in % data in CLI table in descending order of discount(in %) given in products.
-- It will display the filtered products by using the minimum Price, maximum Price and Brand name.
+- It will display the filtered products by using the minimum Price, maximum Price, Brand name and Product category.

 <b><a href="#top">↥ back to top</a></b>